 Research studies indicate that the elderly prefer maintaining life, regardless of its quality.
-The value of life is increased when it is not related to health issues alone (Lawton, Logsdon, Gibbons, & McCurry, 2001).
+The value of life is increased when it is not related to health issues alone (Lawton, et al., 2001).
 However, the ethical dilemma for many elderly regarding decisions about end-of-life health care is the scarcity of their resources.
 Distributive justice commands that the goods of the society are distributed in the fairest way; therefore, the most seriously injured would have access to their basic needs.
 Reamer (1995) presents four main criteria for distributing scarce resources: equality, need, compensation, and contribution.
 These criteria challenge health care professionals and social workers to strive to ensure access to needed information, services, resources, and equality of opportunity.
 Reamer (1990) states that the "mission of the profession has been based on the enduring assumption that members of society assume an obligation to assist those in need, especially those who seem unable to help themselves" (p.
 36).
-Social workers "seek to promote the responsiveness of organizations, communities, and social institutions to individuals' needs and social problems" and have the ethical responsibility to promote the general welfare of people and their environments (National Association of Social Workers, 2003b).
+Social workers seek to promote the responsiveness of organizations, communities, and social institutions to individuals' needs and social problems.
+Social workers have the ethical responsibility to promote the general welfare of people and their environments (NASW, 2003).